University of Manchester Foundation Year

 The University of Manchester Foundation Year

-The University of Manchester’s International Foundation Year may be considered as a preparatory programme that bridges the gap between secondary education and university.
+The University of Manchester’s International Foundation Year is a preparatory programme that bridges the gap between secondary education and university.
 It is made specifically for international students to prepare them for the level of academic English and other skills required for undergraduate studies, as well as to ease them into university life.

 School leavers who have achieved the equivalent qualifications of GCSE O-Levels may apply to the programme.
-Therefore, the foundation year is taken in place of the A-Levels which is the requirement for entry into undergraduate programmes.
+Therefore, the foundation year is taken in place of the A-Levels which is one of the requirements for entry into undergraduate programmes.
 Upon completion of the International Foundation Year with the required grades, students may progress to their choice of undergraduate programmes at the university.

 The foundation programmes at Manchester are customised to best prepare students for the future undergraduate course that they intend to undertake.
 The programmes include modules that are related to the subject.
-The University of Manchester’s foundation partner, INTO Study, offers an International Foundation Programme for a number of subjects:
+The University of Manchester’s foundation partner, INTO Study, offers an International Foundation Programme for the following subjects:

 - International Foundation in Biosciences